Leonardo da Vinci left a legacy bigger than life and we celebrated it all on the 500 year anniversary of his death, May 2, 2019.

 5. Following documented proof of his stay in Florence, we hear from “Anonymous Gaddiano”, who left books with notes on the works of Italian artists, mainly those active in Florence.
 He speaks of Leonardo da Vinci living with the Medici and working in the Garden of San Marco in Florence in the year 1480.

-6. We know that he left Florence to work in Milan and various other places until the 1500’s but he did return to Florence.
-It appears that he was a guest of the monks at the monastery of Santissima Annunziata and it is here he created the cartoon of The Virgin and Child with St Anne and St John the Baptist, a drawing which is now located in the National Gallery of London.
+6. We know that he left Florence to work in Milan and various other places until the 1500s but he did return to Florence.
+It appears that he was a guest of the monks at the monastery of Santissima Annunziata and it is here he created the cartoon drawing of The Virgin and Child with St Anne and St John the Baptist, a drawing which is now located in the National Gallery of London.

-We are officially off the beaten track, let's return to explore the hot spots within the city walls:
+Let's return to explore the hot spots within the city walls: